 - 5.1 Measuring the number of start-ups in all sectors and their survival rate provides insight into the level of local entrepreneurial activity and the relative health and resilience of small business.
 New business start-ups suffered as a result of the pandemic, with Business Gateway seeing a 42% reduction in demand between 2019/20 and 2020/21.
 However, this trend has now reversed, with the number of start-ups through Business Gateway increasing back towards the pre-COVID baseline, with 123 new businesses supported in 2021/22, up from 91 the previous year.
-The Moray Business Start-up Grant was launched by Business Gateway in September 2021 as part of the Economic Recovery Plan.
+The Moray Business start-up Grant was launched by BG Moray in Sept 2021.
 50 businesses across Moray were approved for finance of £1500 to help them begin trading.
 These businesses would have otherwise struggled to get the much needed finance to do so.
-The Moray Business start-up fund totalled £75,000 50/50 funded by Business Gateway and HIE. - 5.2 As highlighted in the same data, the 3 year business survival rate has fallen since the start of the pandemic.
+The Moray Business start-up fund totalled £75,000 50/50 funded by Business Gateway and HIE. - 5.2 As highlighted in the same data, the 3 year business survival rate has also fallen since the start of the pandemic.
 This indicator is based on locally recorded data, calculating the percentage of the number of businesses who received start-up support through the local Business Gateway office 3 years prior who are still currently trading.
 Of the 132 businesses who received start-up support in 2018/19, there were 77% still trading.
-This is slightly below the rate of 78% from the previous year and represents a significant drop from the prepandemic rate.
+This is slightly below the rate of 78% from the previous year and represents a significant drop from the pre-pandemic rate.
 This highlights the impact of the pandemic upon small business right across the period of the pandemic and that businesses which lacked resilience were unable to navigate the challenges associated with the debt burden from bounce back loans and lack of town centre footfall.
 This indicator will provide a valuable measure of the health of the economy in the years ahead, in measuring the survival of business start-ups during the recovery phase. - 5.3 Town centre vacancy rates were almost identical in 2022 across all five of the main town centres as they were in 2020.
-While the vacancy rates are still above the rate from 2018 in Elgin, Forres and Keith, this is a positive sign that footfall has returned and trading increased overall.
+While the vacancy rates are still above those from 2018, this is a positive sign that footfall has returned and trading increased.
 However, the most notable change in the data from two years previously is that the number of available premises has fallen in three of the five town centres.
 In Elgin this has resulted in the availability of 18 fewer retail premises.
-This can in part be attributed to the Town Centre Capital Fund (TCCF), implemented through the Economic Recovery Plan.
-Through TCCF, 6 grants were awarded for town centres across Moray in 2020/21 for transforming empty space to living space, with a further 6 supporting the alteration of larger retail premises to be divided into smaller units.
+This can in part be attributed to the Town Centre Capital Fund (TCCF), through which 6 grants were awarded for town centres across Moray in 2020/21 for transforming empty space to living space, with a further 6 supporting alterations of large retail premises to be divided into smaller units.
 Demand for these interventions perhaps highlights a lack of confidence in the long term prospects of traditional high street retail among property owners.
 It also demonstrates the need for increased availability of small premises for independent retailers.

-As demonstrated in the chart above, there was an increase in the number of expansion activities by commercial land and asset purchase across Moray in 2021, which is now above the pre-pandemic level with 163 in total.
+As demonstrated in the chart above, there was an increase in the number of commercial land and asset purchases across Moray in 2021, which is now above the pre-pandemic level with 163 in total.
 This suggests business and investor confidence in Moray is strong and reflects Scotland's current position as the most attractive investment destination in the UK outside of London.
 The proposed development of new employment land and industrial sites within the Economic Recovery Plan will ensure Moray is well placed to capitalise on this.